-The M2M system SHALL be able to support authentication using device key on the integrity check for M2M Device(s).
+The M2M system shall be able to support authentication using device key on the integrity check for M2M Device(s).

-The M2M Device SHALL be able to support HSM (Hardware Security Module) to protect its integrity depending on the security level requirement.
+The M2M Device shall be able to support HSM (Hardware Security Module) to protect its integrity depending on the security level requirement.